Skip to main content

 • Growth Hormone ∞ This hormone, particularly its pulsatile release, also influences SHBG.
 Changes in growth hormone levels, which occur naturally with age, can contribute to shifts in hormone bioavailability.

 These factors interact with your underlying genetic predisposition.
-Your genes set the stage, but your and other endocrine signals direct the play.
+Your genes set the stage, but your metabolic health and other endocrine signals direct the play.
 This interplay explains why two individuals can have identical total hormone levels but experience vastly different states of well-being.
 One person’s biology may be efficiently delivering hormones to their cells, while the other’s are kept locked away in transit.

 Intermediate